vesuxyz/docs/blog/2024-11-02-about-vesu/index.md

 ### Vesu API

 We are expanding our API to ensure smooth integration with other platforms and wallets.
-This will enhance the user experience by adding features like in-wallet notifications for borrowers when their positions are at risk.
+This will enhance the user experience by adding features like notifications for borrowers when their positions are at risk.

 ## Conclusion